lucamqf/rabbithook/packages/registry/src/hooks/use-boolean/doc.md

-Just a simplier way of dealing with boolean states.
+Just a simpler way of dealing with boolean states.